Themen:

 Each EPK should be provided with a web link that can be used throughout the PR campaign.

-The 2 complete EPK downloads should be possible without logging in by means of a single link or clearly visible link button.
+The 2 complete EPK downloads should each be possible by means of a single link or clearly visible link button without logging in.

 Into the 2 main folders (1x .MP3- & 1x .WAV-variant) individual subfolders with corresponding titles are to be inserted, which in turn contain songs, graphic material, info etc:

-all songs of the respective release in .MP3 or .WAV file formats in complete length with full listed titles
+Song(s) of the respective release in .MP3 or .WAV file format in full length & full title spelling.

-(songs must have ID3 tags, at least each with song title and band name, so that MP3 players can display this when playing)
+Please note: Song(s) must have correct ID3 tags, at least with song title and band name, so that MP3 players etc. can show this on the display when playing.

-up-to-date, relevant and printable, high-resolution graphic material such as band logo, band photo(s), cover artwork etc. plus an corresponding subfolder, titled 'Visual Credits', as text or word file with the respective artist or photographer's name in the context of the image rights
+if possible, current, relevant and printable, high-resolution graphic material such as band logo, band photo(s), front cover, etc. plus an associated subfolder, titled 'Visual Credits', as a text or Word file with respective artist or photographer credits in the context of the image rights

-(Band photo files must all be individually named with the name or pseudonym of the respective musician for correct attribution)
+(band photo files must all be individually named with the name or pseudonym of the respective musician for correct assignment)

-• list of positive reviews - max. scores to 70 %, graded by score descending
+• list of positive reviews - sorted in descending order from highest scores to reviews that received over 70 %

 • chronological list of previous interviews